LIVE SESSION

 If you really want to know what’s causing a loss of productivity, workforce analytics is key.
 Collecting and analyzing daily activity data allows you to see exactly how much time employees devote to meetings, multitasking and focus time.
 The goal here is not to spy.
 Rather, look for a tool that helps you understand what employees need to be as productive as possible.

-Prevent future productivity losses with ActivTrak
+Identify and address productivity losses with ActivTrak

-If your team’s productivity is starting to suffer, the above strategies are a great place to start.
+If productivity is starting to suffer, the above strategies are a great place to start.
 However, it’s often difficult to determine what’s causing performance to suffer in the first place.
 Without knowing the causes of productivity losses, it’s hard to know what actions to take in order to prevent future losses.

 If this is something you struggle with, ActivTrak is here to help.
 Our productivity management software makes it easy to identify and address issues.
 More than 9,500 organizations of all sizes rely on it to: